 How do you stop condensation on windows?

 To prevent condensation settling on windows we need to take steps to reduce the amount of condensation in the home generally.
 Ideally, we want humidity levels to be at around 50%.
-In order to achieve this, we might try the following:
+In order to achieve this, you want to improve ventilation in your home – some steps you can take include the following:

-If you’re cooking or showering, an extractor fan will remove damp air before it can settle on surfaces and cause problems.
+If you’re cooking or showering, using an extractor fan will help to remove damp air from your room before it can settle on surfaces and cause problems.

 Manage other humidity sources

 When you’re taking steps to guard against excess humidity, you’ll want to consider the things that can contribute to it.
 One of the most obvious causes are the living beings which inhabit a house – each of which, be they humans, dogs, cats or guinea pigs, will emit water vapour over the course of the day.
 Paradoxically, you might also encounter an uptick in humidity when you return from a spell away – as an empty house will be unheated, and therefore prone to absorbing moisture, which will be released when the heat rises again.